Shantanu88-code/Pewlette_Hackard_Analysis/README.md

 <img width="292" alt="Titles" src="https://user-images.githubusercontent.com/86980240/137598344-8462871a-c86d-4792-9101-d14b29559b6b.png">

-So, we counted the number of employees for each title that are going to retire to provide insights on potential number of vacancies per title.
+So, we counted the number of employees with their current title, who are going to retire, to provide insights on potential number of vacancies per title.
 What is fascinating is there are only 2 managers for several departments.

 <img width="159" alt="Unique_title_count" src="https://user-images.githubusercontent.com/86980240/137598229-d57b78f4-c448-4d97-87b5-4d4f79a33f32.png">